MrRyschkov/LGP-GNN/README.md

 3. Get the train-val-test pipeline running as in one of the notebooks.
 Examples are provided to reproduce the best results for every dataset.
 The notebooks are also provided as plain .py scripts.

-Questions and remarks are can be adressed to <lgpgnn2021@gmail.com>
+Questions and remarks can be adressed to <lgpgnn2021@gmail.com>